Reza Esfandiarpoor

 headshot_3.jpg

 I am a Ph.D. candidate in Computer Science at Brown University, working with Stephen Bach.
-Previously, I have interned at Google in the AdsAI team.
-Currently, I am interning at Microsoft in the Office AI team, where I work on LLM agents.
+I am fortunate to have interned at Google (AdsAI team) and Microsoft (Office AI team).
+And, I am currently interning at Nvidia in the Nemo Retriever team, where I explore agentic information retrieval.

-My research focuses on optimizing the interaction between different foundation models to better understand their behavior and improve their performance.
+My research focuses on optimizing the interaction between large pretrained models to better understand their behavior and improve their performance across different domains.
+Here is a summary of my research:

 • Information Retrieval.
 I introduced SyCL, a new synthetic data generation method that creates fine-grained training data with multi-level relevance labels for training dense retrievers.
 I also created Trove, an open-source toolkit for dense retrieval that simplifies IR experiments without sacrificing flexibility.